Macho Dancer: Plot

-Abandoned by his American lover who finished his tour of duty, Pol (Alan Paule) a poor, gay teenager from the mountains is forced to move to Manila and support himself and his family.
+Abandoned by his American lover who finished his tour of duty, Pol, a poor, gay teenager from the mountains is forced to move to Manila and support himself and his family.
 He enters the underground world of male strippers, prostitution, illegal drugs, sexual exploitation, and sexual slavery.
-His closest friend is a successful "macho dancer" and call boy, Noel (Daniel Fernando) who takes Pol on as a roommate and acts as his mentor.
+His closest friend is a successful "macho dancer" and call boy, Noel who takes Pol on as a roommate and acts as his mentor.
 Noel leads Pol to employment at Mama Charlie's, a male strip club in the district's tourist row frequented by American, European, and Japanese foreigners.
 Pol is quickly accepted into the community of sex workers and has an immediate rapport with Bambi, a young call girl that often parties on the street with Noel and his friends after work hours.

 After their camaraderie grows, Noel reveals to Pol that he initially moved to Manila to fund the education of his younger sister Pining and that she has recently gone missing.
 He left her with his aunt but fears that she ran away and has been kidnapped and sexually exploited.
 Pol promises Noel his complete support for the search.

 Desperate for extra money to fund his search for Pining, Noel takes on risky jobs.
 He solicits the jobs from Dennis, a fellow macho dancer with connections to the local crime lord, a corrupt police officer nicknamed Kid.
 Noel begins to deal drugs to his clients and asks Pol to appear with him in a pornographic film.
 During their time off, Pol and Noel search Manila's strip clubs and brothels for Pining.
 To aid their search, Bambi discreetly asks clients and sex workers about new groups of women forced into sexual slavery.

 Pol unwittingly receives a public beating from Kid that was meant for Dennis and Noel.
 Noel is nowhere to be found and Pol is taken in and nursed by Bambi.
 Pol declares that he is in love with her after they sleep together.
 Bambi brushes off his declaration and attributes it to his excitement at sleeping with a woman for the first time.
 Noel later expresses disappointment at their budding romance.

 Noel and Pol finally discover Pining being held as a sex slave at a brothel controlled by Kid's minions.
 The brothel is well guarded and considered extremely dangerous within the sex work community.
 They visit her disguised as clients.
 Pining tells them she came to Manila to flee her abusive aunt and find Noel.
 Lost and hungry, she accepted drugged food and was kidnapped, raped, and brought to the brothel.
 She is held in captivity there and is expected to service clients at all hours until she is released after about three years.
 She begs them to leave quickly to avoid suspicion.